PyChina/weekly/content/Issue/issue-97.md

 ## Hi Pythonistas!

-This issue will be the last issue of 2013, we won’t be sending an issue out next week.
+This issue will be the last issue of 2013, we won't be sending an issue out next week.
 Our next issue will be going out on January 3, 2014 and we are looking forward to kicking off the new year right!

 If you are celebrating this holiday season, have fun and stay safe!
 Enjoy!